 Master of Arts in History, The University at Albany

-Master of Libary Science (Archives/Special Collections Concentration), The University at Albany
+Master of Library Science (Archives/Special Collections Concentration), The University at Albany

 Monograph: Exhibits in Archives and Special Collections Libraries.
 Society of American Archivists, 2013

 Encyclopedia Entry: Alabama author, William March (with Aaron Trehub, Asst.
-Dean for Library Technology, Auburn University), article, Encyclopedia of Alabama, 2012.
+Dean for Library Technology, Auburn University), article, Encyclopedia of Alabama.
+Published March, 2012.

 Article: A Taste of Community: Community Cookbooks at the W.S.
 Hoole Special Collections Library, The University of Alabama, Tributaries, 2011.

-Encyclopedia Entry: Lionel Richie, Peer-reviewed article, Encyclopedia of Alabama.
+Encyclopedia Entry: Lionel Richie, Encyclopedia of Alabama.
+Published July, 2010.